ArianaProjects/prisma-nestjs-crud-generator/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-There are many great Generators available on GitHub for Prisma Schema; however, We didn't find one that met our needs or CRUD generator, so we created this advanced generator.
+There are many great Generators available on GitHub for Prisma Schema; however we wanted a fully automatic and complete generator which is compatible with [NestJs](https://nestjs.com/) and we didn't find.
+So we created this advanced generator.

 Of course, no one Generators will serve all projects since your needs may be different.
 So We'll be adding more in the near future.
 You may also suggest changes by forking this repo, creating a pull request, or opening an issue.
 Thanks to all the people who have contributed to expanding this template!